Special Use Permits

 Special Use Permits are often required for uses that are generally thought of as having external or "spillover" effects that could negatively affect neighboring properties.
 Included are uses that produce higher than normal levels of noise, light, odor, or activity.
 In approving a Special Use Permit, the Board of Supervisors, may impose reasonable conditions on the use to ensure its compatibility with its surroundings.

+Applications are due no later than the first business day of each month.
 Considerations in reviewing requests for Special Use Permits include:

 - Conditions that would mitigate any potential negative impacts